HerrahStrings/herrahstrings.github.io/README.md

 ### Projects

-**Florin** - An automated, workbook-independent report generation system.
-Fully configurable generation of PDFs or tables from a given list of inputs, with options for showing specific sheets, hiding specific rows, applying AutoFit, automatically inserting photos of a given filename, and automatically duplicating sheets to generate a PDF file with multiple pages created from the same sheet formulae.
+**Florin** - An automated, workbook-independent report generation system for Excel written in VBA.
+Fully GUI-configurable generation of PDFs or tables from a given list of inputs, with options for showing specific sheets, hiding specific rows, applying AutoFit, automatically inserting photos of a given filename, and automatically duplicating sheets to generate a PDF file with multiple pages created from the same sheet formulae.
 Configurations are saved into the workbook itself.
 Full logging + debugging support.

 ![Screenshot of the Florin Report Generator](./img/screenshots/florin_generator.png)